dj1411/HabitChart/www/quality/test_funational.md

 - pressing enter should also add the habit
 - new habit should be saved on exit
 - new row checkbox status should be saved
+- Dropdown to select improve/reduce habits
+- selecting improve/reduce should reflect in the data

 # update habit
 - textbox should be prefilled.